 After breakfast and the end of your safari in Hwange, we head back towards Victoria Falls.
 Spend the rest of the afternoon at leisure enjoying one of the many activities that Vic Falls has to offer.

-• Check-out from Hideaways Nantwich Lodge, Hwange
+• Check-out from Robins Camp

 • Check-in to Shearwater Explorers Village